 Autism is a spectrum disorder that is rarely diagnosed alone because many other conditions co-occur with autism.
 Just knowing the level of autism will tell you about the level of support needed, but not the level of distress, or the type of support required.
 To understand how to support an autistic person we need the diagnosis, with the specifiers, including level and co-occurring conditions, as well as that person’s strengths, goals, and priorities.

 Our trainings in autism cover all levels.
-If you support a child or adolescent with nonverbal ASD Level 2 or 3, we can highly recommend attending our event, Supporting and Understanding Nonverbal Autism
+If you support a child or adolescent with nonverbal ASD Level 2 or 3, we can highly recommend our online course, Understanding and Supporting Nonverbal Autism.

 If you support a verbal child or adolescent with ASD Level 2 or 3 due to ADHD or emotional issues, we can recommend attending Emotion Management for Autistic Children and Adolescents

-If you are a teacher supporting a student with ASD Level 1-3 we recommend this event for you: Autism in School
+If you are a teacher supporting a student with ASD Level 1-3 we recommend Autism in School

-If you are an autistic woman, ASD Levels 1-3 we can recommend: Autistic Girls and Women
+If you are an autistic woman, ASD Levels 1-3 we can recommend Diagnosis for Autistic Girls and Women

-If you are a health professional seeking more training in assessment and therapy for autistic adults, we can recommend our Masterclass: Diagnosis and Intervention with Autistic Adults
+If you are a health professional seeking more training in assessment and therapy for autistic adults, we can recommend our Masterclass, Diagnosis for Autistic Adults

 American Psychiatric Association.
 (2013).
 Diagnostic and Statistical Manual of Mental Disorders.
 Fifth Edition.
 Washington, DC